Editors for Clojure developmentλ︎

 to quit the tutorial.

-Practicalli Neovim - install Neovim & Conjure, plus user guide
+Practicalli Neovim - Astro install

 Practicalli Neovim provides an install and user guide for Neovim and Conjure for Clojure development, folloiwng a REPL driven workflow.